-Table 3.6 Treatment groups used in the current expe eriment. groupe deed in the edition exp 011110110
+Table 3.6 Treatment groups used in the current experiment.

 This experiment was divided into two stages.
 In stage one sheep were housed in individual pens for 35 days.
 This included an acclimatisation period of seven days and treatment period of 28 days where production and physiological measurements were taken.